ManuelBehrendt/Mera.jl/README.md

 - Easy to extend
 - Interactive and script functionality
 - Many examples and tutorials
+- Mera-files, a significant faster way to read/store the RAMSES data for time sequence analysis

 `Release Notes:`
     This first public release includes not all available functions yet.
 Stable versions of the following functions will be published stepwise:
-- Slicing
 - Select particle id/family etc. in projection function
 - Particle age calculation for cosmological runs

-- Mera-files is a significant faster way to read/store the RAMSES data for time sequence analysis
-- Create Profiles of quantities and projected data
-- Reader for sinks, gravity, rt, ..
+- Reader for rt, ..
-- Create 1D, 2D histograms (phase plots)
-- More predefined quantities
 - Export data into binary files to use with Paraview (volume rendering)
 - Tutorials to create 360° equirectangular projections
 - ...